Penn Medical Students

 I've missed the February 1 deadline for submitting a Planning Form.
 Is a global health experience still possible?

 Yes, please submit your form at any time.
-In the unlikely event that Global Health Programs funds are no longer available to assist you with this experience, we will notify you.
+In the unlikely event that The Center for Global Health funds are no longer available to assist you with this experience, we will notify you.

 No. For the Botswana clinical elective, be sure to register for and attend the mandatory information session that is announced by email in the fall.
 You must also meet the deadline for submission of the lottery form that you will receive shortly after that session.

-No, it is not necessary to submit a Planning Form; simply respond to the invitation to submit an application that Global Health Programs typically sends via email in the summer.
+No, it is not necessary to submit a Planning Form; simply respond to the invitation to submit an application that The Center for Global Health typically sends via email in the summer.

-If your plans change, please contact Global Health Programs.
+If your plans change, please contact The Center for Global Health.
 We need to know if you wish to cancel entirely or simply changes dates and/or destination.
-If you have been approved for Global Health Programs funding, the funding amount will be adjusted to the appropriate level for your new plans.
+If you have been approved for The Center for Global Health funding, the funding amount will be adjusted to the appropriate level for your new plans.

 Begin by carefully reviewing the information on this website and preparing your specific questions.
-Request a meeting by emailing Global Health Programs.
+Request a meeting by emailing The Center for Global Health.
 In the email, be sure to provide a few dates and times when you are available to meet and you may include specific items for discussion if you like.

 When you submit registration and evaluation forms, as required, your experience will be automatically noted on your transcript.
 However, you will not receive credit towards graduation.
 The only exception is the Botswana clinical experience for which the commitment is seven weeks and you earn four weeks of away elective credit.

 No exceptions are possible for this requirement.
-Global Health Programs requires that a student be in a location working full-time on a project for a minimum of four weeks.
+The Center for Global Health requires that a student be in a location working full-time on a project for a minimum of four weeks.

-I know that Global Health Programs does not fund experiences in countries on the US State Department's Current Travel Warnings list but could I request an exception to this rule as I know the country and language well and have a support system there?
+I know that The Center for Global Health does not fund experiences in countries on the US State Department's Current Travel Warnings list but could I request an exception to this rule as I know the country and language well and have a support system there?

 You are strongly encouraged to explore opportunities in another country as 99% of such exceptions requests will be denied.

-No, you are welcome to explore other opportunities that meet the requirements of Global Health Programs (GHP) with respect to location, length, and relevance.
-Clinical experiences require GHP approval before you proceed to make arrangements.
+No, you are welcome to explore other opportunities that meet the requirements of The Center for Global Health (CGH) with respect to location, length, and relevance.
+Clinical experiences require CGH approval before you proceed to make arrangements.

 Yes, all global health-relevant travel must be registered.